OGGM/oggm/docs/shop.rst

   - Uses the glacier complex product (RGI70C;
     `more details here <https://www.glims.org/rgi_user_guide/products/glacier_complex_product.html>`_),
     resulting in fewer modeled glacier entities compared to individual glaciers.

+.. admonition:: **New 2025.6 RGI 7.0 initialisation and calibration!**

+    - We used the same input datasets (climate, topography, etc.) to generate OGGM glacier directories for RGI6, RGI7G, and RGI7C.
+    - Since RGI7 currently has no mass-balance observations, we calibrated OGGM for all versions using the same regional mass-balance estimates from `Hugonnet et al., 2021`_, assuming these are the same for all glaciers in a region (like in `Zekollari et al., 2024 <https://doi.org/10.5194/tc-18-5045-2024>`_) and do not change between RGI6 and RGI7.
+This is a strong assumption, but it has limited influence on the inversion itself (more so on projections).
+    - We applied the OGGM inversion to RGI6, tuning glenA to match the regional ice-volume estimates from the [Farinotti_etal_2019]_ consensus.
+    - The regionally tuned glenA parameters from RGI6 were then applied to RGI7G.
+As a result, any volume differences between RGI6 and RGI7 arise solely from updated glacier outlines, not data or methods changes.
+    - Finally (less critical, but useful), we aggregated the RGI7G results to the glacier-complex level and re-ran the inversion on RGI7C, tuning it to match the RGI7G totals.
+This allows us to produce ice-thickness maps at the glacier complex scale without artefacts.

 Directory structure and naming conventions for all levels